click to download a copy

 Food and Drink, other than water, is not allowed in the auditorium.
 Smoking in the building or property is prohibited.
 The ISDC expects all participants and observers to respect the space we borrow so we may continue to be welcome there.
 Those found not doing so may be asked to leave.

-All music must be on a CD or digitally uploaded to ISDC via a shared folder on Dropbox.com.
-Bring a backup CD or Drive with you on competition day.
+We prefer music be digitally uploaded to ISDC via Dancebug.
+Bring a backup Drive or device with you on competition day.
+Music must be uploaded by the Tuesday before the event.

 will be as follows: High First Place (95-100 points), First Place (90-94 points), High Second Place (85-89 points), Second Place (80-84 points), High Third Place (75-79 points), Third Place (70-74 points), and Honorable Mention (60-69 points).